Light infantry: Ancien régime

 The Chasseur designation was given to certain regiments of French light infantry (Chasseurs à pied) or light cavalry (Chasseurs à cheval).

 The Chasseurs à pied (light infantry) were originally recruited from hunters or woodsmen.
 The Chasseurs à Pied, as the marksmen of the French army, were considered an elite.
 The first unit raised was Jean Chrétien Fischer's Free Hunter Company in 1743.
 Early units were often a mix of cavalry and infantry.
 In 1776, all Chasseurs units were re-organized into six battalions, each linked to a cavalry regiment (Chasseurs à cheval).
 In 1788, the link between infantry battalions and cavalry regiments was broken.

 Revolution and Napoleon

-In 1793, the Ancien Régime's Chasseur battalions were merged with volunteer battalions in new units called Light Infantry half-brigades (demi-brigades d’infanterie légère).
+In 1793, the Ancien Régimes Chasseur battalions were merged with volunteer battalions in new units called Light Infantry half-brigades (demi-brigades d’infanterie légère).
 In 1803, the half-brigades were renamed regiments.
 These units had three battalions of three regular Chasseurs companies, one elite Carabiniers company and one reconnaissance voltigeurs company.

 In Napoléon's Imperial Guard, many units used names linked to light infantry: